Many parents teach their kids the letter sounds – C says /k/ as in cat. A says /a/ as in apple. T says /t/ as in top.

 The first example you use should be something obvious: gold fish.

-You say it slow with a big pause, and then say, “say it fast!”
+You say each syllable of the word and pause afterwards.
+Then say, “say it fast!” and the child says the complete word.
 Your kiddo might even beat you to it!

 Say each part of “gold fish” normally, with a big space between the words.
 Then move on to a few other compound words as described below.